GogaIV/GogaIV/README.md

 ##
 I’m currently learning C# more in-depth to hopefully branch into backend development. <br>
-My most recent completed project was the Flask Recipe WebApp!
+I'm currently working on ElectronDictionaryApp (Check Repos) My most recent completed project was the Flask Recipe WebApp (Check Repos)
 <br><br>
 I have lengthy experience with the following languages:
 * C#